 If a storm hits and causes damage, you should contact a professional roofing contractor to come make an assessment on the damage to your home as quickly as possible, and be sure to collect documentation and photographic evidence from your roofer in this case as well.
 If your insurance provider disputes any of your claims, having the opinion of a professional Salem roofing company will help you in your claim, and increase the likelihood of changing their opinion.

 In some areas, certain weather condition damages are sold separately, and come at a higher premium.
 If you opted not to pay for coverage on hail, wind damage, lightning, or ice build up, your insurance company might have no responsibility to help you pay for repairs.
 The only way to be certain is to contact your insurance carrier and refer to your policy documents.
 If you’re concerned about hail damage and don’t have impact-resistant shingles, you may consider upping your coverage.

 Regardless of coverage, it is in your best interest to contact a roofing company in Salem as quickly as possible for an inspection when your roof is damaged.
-If your roof is leaking, otherwise damaged, or is in need of an inspection, give Slate & Slate Roofing a call today for a free estimate at (503) 585-2338.
+If your roof is leaking, otherwise damaged, or is in need of an inspection, give Slate & Slate Roofing a call today for an estimate at (503) 585-2338.
 We will work with your insurance carrier to ensure your claim process goes as smoothly as possible.
 We will help you get the most out of your claim.